-With the soup mains, you will get a bowl of multigrain rice, and for all meals, there will be a set of side dishes like cabbage and radish kimchi, rolled omelette and dried squid.
+With the soup mains, you will get a bowl of multigrain rice, and for all meals, there will be a set of side dishes like cabbage and radish kimchi, rolled omelet, and dried squid.
 The rice is just slightly chewy with a bite, and the side dishes offer different textures and tastes to accompany your meal.

 For us, we got the Galbi-tang (beef short rib soup) and the Crab soup.
 The clear Galbi-tang has tender chunks of beef, radish and thinly sliced egg served in a dolsot stone pot.
 It’s a clean-tasting soup with all the goodness from the beef and the vegetables.
-As for the Crab soup, it has a red soup base with big pieces of crab, tofu, zucchini and other vegetables.
+As for the Crab soup, it has a red soup base with big pieces of crab, tofu, zucchini, and other vegetables.

 We tried their Tteok-bokki too!

 These chewy rice cakes are served with their sweet and spicy sauce together with other ingredients like the hard-boiled egg and some meat.